harveyt/moysetutoring/content/post/alex.md

 **With thanks to Tarea**

 Alex closes her laptop with a groan.
-Her Eng.
-Lit.
-201 essay is just not coming together and it’s getting late.
+Her Eng Lit 201 essay is just not coming together and it’s getting late.
 She should get herself home, but there is just time to drop into Scott’s Pantry for a cup of tea and a chip butty.
 She is in need of comfort food, and nothing beats a chip butty on a damp autumn evening.
 It’s been a long shift at the university library and she is still no further